Kanawha Falls

 from the recreational white-water rafting industry upstream.

 The waterfall is one stop on the West Virginia Tourism statewide Waterfall Trail.

 Streamflow and flood information at Kanawha Falls since 1877 is available from the U.S. Geological Survey.

 Three reservoirs on the New River (Claytor and Bluestone Lakes) and Gauley River (Summersville Lake) reduced the estimated 100-year flood discharge under 20th-century climate by about half.

+Recreation

+Fishing

+Multiple West Virginia state record fish were caught along the Kanawha Falls.